BurcuOnal/SwaglabsMobileApp-cucumber/README.md

-Configuration properties file can add to the project
+--Configuration properties file can add to the project